 Disruptive behavior will not be tolerated.
-Please listen carefully while your professor, teaching assistant, and classmates are speaking and be respectful of their thoughts and opinions.
-Pease place all cell phones on silent or turn them off, please do not engage in telephone conversations, send text messages, browse the internet, or use social media during class time.
-You will be asked to leave class if these policies are violated.
+You should listen carefully while your professor, teaching assistant, and classmates are speaking and be respectful of their thoughts and opinions.
+Please place all cell phones on silent or turn them off, do not engage in phone conversations, send text messages, browse the internet, or use social media during class time.
+You will be asked to leave class if these policies are violated and will not be given the opportunity to make-up or complete any missed in-class assignment.